CakeOfPain/Dashbuddy/grading-criteria.md

 ## ÜBERGREIFENDE HANDLUNGSKOMPETENZ (30 Punkte)

-# Die Studierenden können eigenständig Problemstellungen der Praxis analysieren und zu deren Lösung Programme entwerfen (30)
+# Die Studierenden können eigenständig Problemstellungen der Praxis analysieren und zu deren Lösung Programme entwerfen (30) - Alle ein Punkt wo er stolz ist
 <!-- Which parts of your project are you proud of and why (describe, analyse, link) -->
 <!-- Where were the problems with your implementation, timeline, functionality, team management (describe, analyse, reflect from past to future, link if relevant) -->

-## Kenntnisse in prozeduraler Programmierung:

-# - Algorithmenbeschreibung

-# - Datentypen

-# - E/A-Operationen und Dateiverarbeitung

-# - Operatoren

-# - Kontrollstrukturen

-# - Funktionen

-# - Stringverarbeitung

-# - Strukturierte Datentypen